ashawkey/torch-ngp/readme.md

 # 3. call the preprocess code: (should install ffmpeg and colmap first! refer to the file for more options)
 python colmap2nerf.py --video ./data/custom/video.mp4 --run_colmap # if use video
 python colmap2nerf.py --images ./data/custom/images/ --run_colmap # if use images
-# 4. it should create the transform.json, and you can train with: (--scale and --bound may need trial-and-error to get a better result.)
+# 4. it should create the transform.json, and you can train with: (you'll need to try with different scale & bound & dt_gamma to make the object correctly located in the bounding box and render fluently.)
-python main_nerf.py data/custom --workspace trial_nerf_custom --fp16 --ff --cuda_ray --gui --scale 2 --bound 0.33
+python main_nerf.py data/custom --workspace trial_nerf_custom --fp16 --ff --cuda_ray --gui --scale 2.0 --bound 1.0 --dt_gamma 0.02

 ### SDF